bane-stealthium/gpubreach/src/README.md

 📄 gpubreach.py: Python script to help navigate GPUBreach's various stages and example apps.
 📂 /src
 │
-├── 📂 /include: contains the core code to launch GPUHammer and utils for GPUBreach massaging │   └── 📄 rh_*: Directly ported from GPUHammer to launch Rowhammer with minimal amount of code.
+├── 📂 /include: contains the core code to launch GPUHammer and the utils for GPUBreach massaging │   └── 📄 rh_*: Directly ported from GPUHammer to launch Rowhammer with a minimal amount of code.
 │   └── 📄 gpubreach_util.cu/h: CUDA Kernels and utility C++ functions for massaging.

 ├── 📄 CMakeList.txt
 ├── 📄 gpubreach_main.cu: main function to run different steps of GPUBreach.
 ├── 📄 app_demo.cu: Part of the GPUBreach demo program, which will try to read and write another process's data.
-├── 📄 app_cpu_exploit.cu: GPUBreach program used to modify cpu-exploit pointer to IOVA region ├── 📄 app_transfercu: GPUBreach program used to transfer arbitrary rw to another process.
+├── 📄 app_cpu_exploit.cu: GPUBreach program used to modify the CPU-exploit's pointer to the IOVA region ├── 📄 app_transfercu: GPUBreach program used to transfer arbitrary rw to another process.
-├── 📄 s1_allocallmem.*: Step 1 of GPUBreach, using UVM timing side-channel to get system memory limit.
+├── 📄 s1_allocallmem.*: Step 1 of GPUBreach, using the UVM timing side-channel to get the system memory limit.
 |
 ├── 📄 s2_firstRegion.*: Step 2 of GPUBreach, using UVM timing side-channel and 4KB page tables to massage PT regions to flippy locations.
 |
-├── 📄 s3_firstRegion_hammer.*: Step 3 of GPUBreach, fill new PT region with PTEs and perform GPUHammer.
-Repeated multiple times on random PTEs if corruption not observed.
+├── 📄 s3_firstRegion_hammer.*: Step 3 of GPUBreach, fill the new PT region with PTEs and perform GPUHammer.
+Repeated multiple times on random PTEs if corruption is not observed.
 |
 └── 📄 s4_secondRegion.*: Step 4 of GPUBreach, same as sc_firstRegion.
 ```